Dvaravati art

 Dvaravati art is a form of artistic work originating from Mon.
 Dvaravati flourished from the Dvaravati Mon ancient artifacts are in present-day Thailand and Burma, Mon states to the west in southern Myanmar (Burma) and with the Mon state in northern Thailand.
-Dvaravati experienced political domination by neighbouring peoples on three occasions: in the 10th century, when the Burmese conquered the Mon state of Thaton west of the Tenasserim Yoma; from the 11th to the 13th century, when the Khmer Empire (Cambodia) arose in the east; and finally, in the late 13th century, when Dvaravati was absorbed by the Thai empire.
+Dvaravati experienced political domination by neighbouring peoples on three occasions: in the 10th century, when the Burmese conquered the Mon state of Thaton west of the Tenasserim Yoma; from the 11th to the 13th century, in the late 13th century, when Dvaravati was absorbed by the Thai empire.

 History

-Dvaravati art came into form around the 6th century by the Mon communities as part of numerous minor kingdoms that existed in Thailand.
+Dvaravati art came into form around the 6th century by the Mon communities as part of numerous minor kingdoms that existed in Thailand Now (Mon Land).
 Surrounding geography proved treacherous for travel and thus provided a fair amount of isolation for the individual kingdoms.
 Isolation enabled development of a highly sophisticated and distinct Mon-Dvaravati style.